 “Wait, what kind of question is that?”
 I can almost picture my husband’s quizzical expression.
 After a moment of thought he finished with, “Yes, if it came down to it, I would.”

 ”Well, if you would be willing to wipe her butt, I would say you really are in love.”

 My husband, then boyfriend, told me about this exchange he had at work that occurred more than several years back.
 It seemed kind of gross to be asked such a question from a co-worker in my mind, especially since this was my butt they were talking about.
 Apparently, the question was posed from a girl around our age (labeled a millennial) who was skeptical of love and even more uncertain when my husband mentioned the “M” word.

 I kind of did too.

 What’s the Point of Marriage if Everything Changes in a Not-So-Great Way?

 It’s been the trend of my generation to fear marriage, voicing our opinion loudly on the topic.
-But mine were tucked away in my private world.
-I would try to listen to audio books to prep you for marriage, but the words were filled with more gray skies than sunny ones.
+But mine was tucked away in my private world.
+I would try to listen to audio books to prep you for marriage, but the words would paint the picture of matrimony filled with more gray skies than sunny ones.
 What’s the point of marriage if everything changes in a not-so-great way?

 I couldn’t help but to remember the line from one of my favorite movies, Little Women on this topic.
 Jo found out her older sister, Meg was getting married.
 But instead of celebration, she said the line that would always cause me to choke on the topic, “Why must everything change?”